decal/combos_permutedirs/README.md

-* In essence, this is a collection of modules, methods and scripts for computing all [Permutations](http://en.wikipedia.org/wiki/Permutations) within the [Power Set](https://en.wikipedia.org/wiki/Power_set) of a given `File#dirname` paths directory names.
+* In essence, this is a collection of modules, methods and scripts for computing all [Permutations](http://en.wikipedia.org/wiki/Permutations) within the [Power Set](https://en.wikipedia.org/wiki/Power_set) of a given `File#dirname` path's directory names.
 Thereafter, their existence may be tested for whether they be web-based or local file system paths.
 You may use these scripts themselves to check for their existence or have them create output files to be used as input for another brute-force search or enumeration type scanning tool.